This page was printed from the South & West Devon Formulary and Referral site at

 If a frozen embryo transfer was intended but is not possible for clinical reasons and the treatment is cancelled prior to warming the embryo, storage for up to one year and one further frozen embryo transfer will be funded.

 Cryopreservation for preserving fertility

-Cryopreservation for preserving fertility is covered by a separate policy on cryopreservation for preserving fertility.
+Cryopreservation for preserving fertility is covered by a separate policy.

 If required due to congenital absence of the uterus or malignancy.
 Funding is approved for the creation of embryos and storage for five years or until implantation has been performed (whichever is the sooner).
 Funding is not approved for finding a suitable surrogate or for treatments that are not routinely commissioned.